What is Toric Lens?

 Ray of Light & its Refractive Power:

 Placed at 90 degrees to each other this lens has two refractive powers due to the above properties.
-If the light enters through intermediate angles between these two axis’s the value of refractive power changes from higher to smaller value or vice versa in turn compensating for the eye defects.
+If the light enters through intermediate angles between these two axis’s the value of refractive power changes from higher to a smaller value or vice versa, in turn, compensating for the eye defects.

 Modern technology with its computer-controlled designing skills has created a toric lens’s which work on the concept of achieving better vision correction through deviating from the toric shape.